 The Capital Projects Fund accounts for construction and renovation activity associated with the District's buildings and major equipment purchases.
 The Capital Projects Fund receives the majority of its revenues from the issuance of general obligation debt and transfers from the General Fund.
-During 2021-2022, the Capital Projects Fund reported an increase in its fund balance of \$802,534 due the issuance of debt offset by transfers to the General Fund for capital expenditures.
-As of June 30, 2022, the Capital Projects Fund had a fund balance of \$2,810,542 which is restricted for capital expenditures.
+During 2022-2023, the Capital Projects Fund reported an increase in its fund balance of \$62,687 due to current year earnings on investments.
+As of June 30, 2023, the Capital Projects Fund had a fund balance of \$2,873,229 which is restricted for capital expenditures.